Hypereosinophilic Syndrome

 Acute Myeloid Leukemia - Auer Rods

 Acute Myeloid Leukemia (AML) is a malignant proliferation of myeloblasts in the blood and bone marrow.
 The hematopoietic precursors are arrested in an early stage of development.
 Most AML subtypes are distinguished from other related blood disorders by the presence of more than 20% blasts in the bone marrow.
 The disease is commonest in the middle-aged and elderly.
-Clinical Features: Although the onset […]
+The ICD-10 code […]

 Read more